 Right at the exit, they were watering the grass and there was a slick of water across the road.
 I was too into what I was doing to take much notice and powered across it.
 The tarmac stops at that point and there are cobbles for a few metres before the gate.
 I shot across the water and onto the cobbles at well over 30mph, and as I braked and turned for the exit, I lost it.

 My first crash came as quite a surprise for me but this one didn't.
 I was very calm as I fell towards the tarmac, and spent the milliseconds thinking about how stupid I was, and wishing I could turn the clock back just a few seconds and avoid what I knew was coming.
-Then I hit my head hard on the ground and scraped horribly along the cobbles, coming to a stop about 10m from where I'd come off.
+Then I hit my head hard on the ground and scraped horribly along the cobbles, coming to a stop across the cobbles from where I'd come off.
 My ears were ringing, I was covered in blood and it took me a few seconds to start getting up.

 It was worse than my first crash but after a few minutes I was OK to ride home.
-I set off, blood dripping from my hand.
-I couldn't bring myself to look at it until I got home but it turned out I'd sliced a chunk of skin off the top of my finger.
-I'd scraped myself all up my right arm, and gouged a nasty chunk out of my right ankle was also bleeding quite badly.
+I set off, a lot of blood dripping from my hand.
+I couldn't bring myself to look at it until I got home.
+When I got back and had a look at myself, I found that I'd scraped myself all up my right arm, and gouged a nasty chunk out of my right ankle which was also bleeding quite badly.
 My hand was not as horrific as I'd feared - I'd just sliced a bit off the top of one of my fingers and it soon stopped bleeding.

 I was pretty shaken all in all, but nothing was broken and once I'd scraped bits of tarmac out of my wounds and cleaned them up, things didn't look so bad.
 The worst damage was to my phone.
 It had been in my pocket but it was deeply scratched all over, and to my horror it wouldn't turn on.
 I tried and tried but it was dead.
 I'd killed it.
 My strava data was in it and would never come out.
-I will never know if I actually set a record.
+I will never know if I actually did set a record.